 Overcoming Roadblocks to Performance Management

-In order to win over hearts and minds when implementing performance management, it’s crucial that managers and employees understand why and how it’s being implemented.
+In order to win over hearts and minds when implementing a performance management system, it’s crucial that managers and employees understand why and how the process is being implemented.
 Below are some of the most common concerns about performance management and tips on how to address them.

 Many managers show resistance to performance management because they believe that performance assessments add little value to the company.
 Most of the time, they’re right.
 Managers are often already stretched thin and have multiple priorities vying for their attention.
 Asking them to spend time filling out annual performance reviews for their employees can feel like creating paperwork for little-to-no benefit.
 This is especially the case in small companies where managers have many roles and responsibilities.